remix-run/react-router/packages/react-router-native/docs/guides/animation.md

   state = {
     // we're going to save the old children so we can render
-    // it when it doesnt' actually match the location anymore
+    // it when it doesn't actually match the location anymore
     previousChildren: null
   };